rstober/getting-and-cleaning-data-course-project/README.md

 * Assigns names to each column from the features.labels vector.
 The result is that each column is given the name of the feature it represents.
 * Drops all the columns that don't represent mean or standard deviation measurements.

-### 4. Merges the test and training data sets into merged.df.
+### 4. Merges the test and training data sets into merged.df

 ### 5. Aggregates and sorts each column by subject and activity.
 * The result is a data frame named tidy.df that contains one row for each subject and activity (180 rows in total).
 * Each row contains the mean of all the observations for a particular subject and activity.
 (6 rows for each subject).
 * The rows are sorted by subject and then by activity.

+### 6. Writes the tidy.txt file
-### 6. Writes the tidy.df data frame to a file using write.file
+* Writes the file using the tidy.df data frame via the write.file function.
 * This is a tab delimited text file.